code-with-zeeshan/universal-translation-system/README.md

 - ✅ Full-system monitoring with Prometheus/Grafana
 - ✅ Environment variable configuration for all components
 - ✅ Docker and Kubernetes deployment support
+- ✅ Redis integration for distributed decoder pool management

 ## 🎯 Usage Modes

-You can use `universal-decoder-node` in two ways:
+You can use `universal-decoder-node` in three ways:

 - **Personal Use:**
   Run the decoder on your own device or cloud for private translation needs and testing.
 No registration is required.